-12.6.
+12.4.
 Risks related to manufacturing

-The Company may not be able to manufacture or outsource manufacturing of the Genio system in sufficient quantities, in a timely manner or at a cost that is economically attractive.
+We may not be able to manufacture or outsource manufacturing of the Genio system in sufficient quantities, in a timely manner or at a cost that is economically attractive.

-The Company's revenues and other operating results will depend, in large part, on its ability to manufacture and sell the Genio system in sufficient quantities and quality, in a timely manner, and at a cost that is economically attractive.
+Our revenue and other operating results will depend, in large part, on our ability to manufacture and sell the Genio system in sufficient quantities and quality, in a timely manner, and at a cost that is economically attractive.

-The Company expects to be required to significantly increase manufacturing volumes as clinical trials on the Genio system are expanded and the Genio system is commercialized.
-The capacity of the Company's manufacturing facilities in Tel Aviv, Israel, and Milmort, Belgium, is expected to cover the IS demand and the ES demand for 2023.
+We expect to be required to significantly increase manufacturing volumes as clinical trials on the Genio system are expanded and the Genio system is commercialized.
+The capacity of our manufacturing facilities in Tel Aviv, Israel, and Milmort, Belgium, along with our contract manufacturer in the United States, is expected to cover the Genio Implantable Stimulator and Genio External Stimulator demand for 2024.
 Manufacturing of the Genio Activation Chip and the Genio Charging Unit is mostly outsourced to a third party contract manufacturing organization.
-In order to support future demand for the Genio system, the Company would likely need to expand its manufacturing capacity, which could require opening a new facility or additional outsourcing to a third-party contract manufacturing organization.
-The Company has finalized the establishment of a manufacturing facility in Liège, Belgium in Q1 2023.
-The manufacturing facility in Liège is expected to provide the Company with additional capacity for the assembly of IS and ES as it progresses its commercialization plans.
+In order to support future demand for the Genio system, we may need to expand our manufacturing capacity, which could require opening a new facility or additional outsourcing to a third-party contract manufacturing organization.
+For example, if we obtain regulatory authorization to market the Genio system in the United States we would likely have to significantly increase our manufacturing capabilities in order to satisfy anticipated demand.
+We expect that this could include opening a manufacturing facility in the United States.
 Opening a new manufacturing facility could involve significant additional expenses, including for the construction of a new facility, the movement and installation of key manufacturing equipment, the modification of manufacturing processes and for the recruitment and training of new team members.
-In addition, the Company must also notify, and in most cases obtain approval from, regulatory authorities regarding any changes or modifications to its manufacturing facilities and processes, and the regulatory authorities might not authorize the Company to proceed or might delay the process significantly.
+In addition, we must also notify, and in most cases obtain approval from, regulatory authorities regarding any changes or modifications to our manufacturing facilities and processes, and the regulatory authorities might not authorize us to proceed or might delay the process significantly.

-In addition, the Company's current business expectation is that the cost of goods sold will decline over time as (i) internal efficiencies increase and (ii) the cumulative volume of Genio systems manufactured grows.
-However, the Company or its suppliers might not be able to increase yields and/or decrease manufacturing costs with time, and in fact costs may increase, which could prevent the Company from achieving or maintaining profitability.
+In addition, our current business expectation is that the cost of goods sold will decline over time as (i) internal efficiencies increase and (ii) the cumulative volume of Genio systems manufactured grows.
+However, we or our suppliers might not be able to increase yields and/or decrease manufacturing costs with time, and in fact costs may increase, which could prevent us from achieving or maintaining profitability.

-The Company's results of operations could be materially harmed if it is unable to accurately forecast customer demand for its Genio system and manage its inventory.
+Our results of operations could be materially harmed if we are unable to accurately forecast customer demand for our Genio system and manage our inventory.